AguaClara/filtration-theory/Fall 2018/First-draft.md

 [CEO: Hello StaRS Filter Theory!
 I will add my comments and suggested edits in with square brackets like this comments!]

 [Overall this draft is in a pretty good place!
 It's very clear what you are working on and what your plan for the semester is.
-Jsut work on cleaning up the first person pronouns and you' be good to go.
+Just work on cleaning up the first person pronouns and you' be good to go.
 Looking forward to your next draft!]

 ### Abstract